PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Translations Builder is an external tool developed for Power BI Desktop using C#, .NET 6, and Windows Forms.
 Translations Builder uses an API known as the ***Tabular Object Model (TOM)*** to update datasets that are open in Power BI Desktop.
-Translations Builder uses TOM to add and update metadata translations associated with datasets objects such as tables, columns and measure.
-In certain scenarios, Translations Builder will actually create new tables in a dataset to implement various aspects of building multi-language reports.
+Translations Builder does most of its work by adding and updating the metadata translations associated with datasets objects such as tables, columns and measure.
+However, there are several scenarios in which Translations Builder will actually create new tables in a dataset to implement various aspects of building multi-language reports.

 When you open a PBIX project in Power BI Desktop, the dataset definition from inside the PBIX file is loaded into memory in a local session of